froman1003/CPU-Scheduler/README.txt

 This project simulates three CPU scheduling algorithms: First Come First Serve (FCFS), Shortest Job First (SJF), and Multilevel Feedback Queue (MLFQ).
-*Currently, this project only has FCFS implemented.
+*Currently, this project only has FCFS and SJF implemented.

 For this project, there are 8 processes, and each process has a number of bursts that need to be executed.
 The order of the bursts goes like this:
 CPU burst, I/O burst (or time), CPU burst, I/O burst,..., CPU burst.